himanshudas13/VidGen/README.md

 # VidGen
-Next frame prediction for a video
+Next frame prediction for a video using ANN and CNN